gvitaly87/cpnt262-a5/README.md

 ### Notes

-- The npm module used is dayJS, it is used on the footer and on the error page.
 - Error messages are fully displayed on the server console while providing the client with a generic code/message.
 - Routes is exported as a function so I can pass arguments to it in A5
 - The views use a template which then fills in the page content